piercefreeman/mountaineer/create_filzl_app/README.md

 ## Development

-We use poetry to manage local dependencies:
+To work on `create-filzl-app`, we use poetry to manage local dependencies.
+Note this is only required if you're hacking on this CLI, not if you just want to run it.

 ```bash
 poetry install